ChristianHinge/rh-queue/README.md

 # rh-queue
+# Todo
-TODO: add the installation script
+* add the installation script
-TODO: add setup for the script
+* add setup for the script
-TODO: create new tests for venv
+* create new tests for venv
+  * test for the choosing the correct venv
-TODO: create email system
+* create email system